 If a student leaves public school before the end of Year 12, the scholarship will lapse.
 If a student, upon completion of Year 12, chooses to defer their post-school placement the Foundation will consider deferring the third payment for a period of no longer than 12 months.
 Any unspent monies at the end of the scholarship period must be refunded to the Public Education Foundation scholarship fund.

-- Enrolled in Year 11 in 2019 in one of the following schools:
+- Enrolled for Year 11 in 2018 in one of the following schools: